 With strategic advocacy and litigation, NCLC is fighting on many fronts:

-- NCLC is seeking to intervene to defend the CFPB’s Medical Debt Rule in two court challenges brought by debt collectors.
+• NCLC is seeking to defend the CFPB’s Medical Debt Rule in two court challenges brought by debt collectors and credit unions.

-- NCLC is joining an amicus brief in the Laboratory Corporation of American Holdings v.
+• NCLC joined an amicus brief in Laboratory Corporation of American Holdings v.
 Davis, a case before the U.S. Supreme Court that has the potential to hinder federal class action litigation.

 Support NCLC